eugeneoei/mongodb-mongoose/routers/advance/ADVANCE.md

 	1. Push this new comment into tweet's comments array

 All these will be achieved through the use of `hooks`.
-Also, we will look at populating reference documents in the routes.
+Also, we will look at populating reference documents in the `GET /tweets` and `GET /tweets/:id` routes.

 # `GET /tweets`